czg-sci-42ver/csapp3e/asm/README.md

     - 'The four tags and valid bits' may be eight (because eight banks) and tag is higher bits of physical addr.
 - p168
   - ~~TODO here should be 'the same place in the cache' which implies alias (see [above](#alias)) instead of ' two different places in the cache' (just origianal eight-way index has one redundant bit, so conflict miss.)~~
   - ~~TODO 'four-way set associative' need more infos.
-Because if with the same info as 6700, then four-way needs 7bit index while 6bit will select only half.~~ See [this](https://stackoverflow.com/questions/76530296/what-is-the-relation-between-set-associative-and-cache-aliasing)
+Because if with the same info as 6700, then four-way needs 7bit index while 6bit will select only half.~~ See [this](https://stackoverflow.com/questions/76530296/what-is-the-relation-between-set-associative-and-cache-aliasing) <a id="Virtual_Address_Aliasing"></a>
     - [Homonyms and Synonyms (aliases)](http://www.cse.unsw.edu.au/~cs9242/02/lectures/03-cache/node8.html) (this can also say VIPT alias problem.)
     - also see page-coloring [with p18](https://www.inf.ed.ac.uk/teaching/courses/car/Notes/2016-17/lecture09-virtual_memory.pdf) VI-PT caches
       - Also see [this](https://www.intel.com/content/www/us/en/docs/programmable/683836/current/virtual-address-aliasing.html) although it doesn't say about 'VI-PT' but it implies the virtual *index* to be make same physical address be placed in different cache location.